espressomd/espresso/doc/sphinx/advanced_methods.rst

-The three mandatory arguments are ``nodes-file`` and ``triangles-file`` that specify input data files with desired triangulation and ``system`` that specifies the ESPResSo system.
+The three mandatory arguments are ``nodes-file`` and ``triangles-file`` that specify input data files with desired triangulation and ``system`` that specifies the |es| system.
 The relaxed mesh triangles should be as close to equilateral as possible with average edge length approximately equal to the space discretisation step :math:`\Delta x`.
 While these lengths vary during the simulation, the connectivity of the